Sheffield-iGEM/OPENLUX/README.md

 * Pick char* or char[]
 * Add a way to stop sensor polling
 * Export to CSV
-* Add motor subsystem
+* Add graphing
-* Move to position on web well click
+* Add well selection
-* Fix setting first bit